-Business combinations completed between 1 January 2004 and 31 March 2010 have been recognised applying the provisions of the previous version of IFRS 3.
+Business combinations completed between the 1 January 2004 and the 31 March 2010 have been recognised applying the provisions of the previous version of IFRS 3.

-Business combinations completed from 1 April 2010 onwards are recognised in accordance with IFRS 3 Revised.
+Business combinations completed from the 1 April 2010 onwards are recognised in accordance with IFRS 3 Revised.

 The Group applies the acquisition method to account for business combinations.
 The consideration transferred for the acquisition of a subsidiary is the sum of fair values of the assets transferred and the liabilities incurred by the acquirer at the acquisition date and the equity-interest issued by the acquirer.
-The consideration transferred includes contingent consideration, measured and recognized at fair value, at the acquisition date.
+The consideration transferred includes contingent consideration, measured and recognized at fair value at the acquisition date.

 For each business combination, any non-controlling interest in the acquiree may be measured either at the acquisition-date fair value, leading to the recognition of the non-controlling interest's share of goodwill (full goodwill method) or at the non-controlling interest's proportionate share of the acquiree's identifiable net assets, resulting in recognition of only the share of goodwill attributable to equity holders of the parent (partial goodwill method).
 Acquisition-related costs are recorded as an expense as incurred.

+Acquisición-relateu costs are recordeu as an expense as incurreu.